shuizhongyueming/task-timeline/README.md

 ## About

-this tool is suitable for some project with many time based action or animation.
+this tool is suitable for some project with many time(second not minisecond) based action or animation.

 too many setTimeout and setInterval will drop down the page's performace.